Listera0/TransCompiler_for_beginner/README.md

 # TransCompiler for beginner
-Seoil Univercity Term Project Team TC
+-Seoil Univercity Term Project Team TC-

 This project for user who want to translate program language to other language